wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr-form.en.md

     The BUFR file can also be inspected by downloading the file and validating using a tool such as as the ECMWF ecCodes BUFR validator.

-Go to MQTT explorer and check the WIS2 notifications topic to see the WIS2 notifications that have been published.
+Go to MQTT Explorer and check the WIS2 notifications topic to see the WIS2 notifications that have been published.

 ### Exercise 2 - understanding the station list